robotchickn1/SSSIHL_roadshow/README.md

 ## 1. VirtualBox and Linux OS
 You will need a Linux-based operating system for developing on RISC-V. If you're not already using Linux, you can set it up inside a VirtualBox VM on your current system.[^1]
 ## 2. Visual Studio Code with Platformio IDE installed
-You can install any code editor, (preferably Visual Studio Code) and install the Platform IDE Extension in the editor.
+You can install any code editor, (preferably Visual Studio Code) and install the Platform IDE Extension in the editor.[^2]

 # Procedure:
 ## Part 1: